cespare/tlist/README.md

     export TLIST_FILE=path/to/tlist_file.txt

-(Pro-tip: put this in your Dropbox folder as a quick way to share your todo list between multiple computers.)
+(Protip: put this in your Dropbox folder as a quick way to share your todo list between multiple computers.)
 Next, you can get tab completion by sourcing the included file.
 Download `tlist_completion.bash` and put it somewhere on your machine.
 Then